This article is for Education edition users. Other users can go to Meet security and privacy.

 -

-Smart features and personalization—You and your users decide whether smart features in Meet and personalization features in other Google products can use data from Meet.
-You can choose default settings for your users.
+Smart features and personalization—You choose whether Google uses your data to make Google products better.
 Users can make different choices for their meetings.
 For more details, go to:

 For more details, see Meet security and privacy.